-We build citizen science tools and organize citizen science environmental projects that promote harmony with nature.
+We build environmental products that promote harmony with nature.

 Our mission is to promote harmony with nature and healthy ecosystems over the long-term.